Discover more from Sleep Well Investments

 Consider this:

 A business expanding its market share relative to key rivals is likely a result of widened competitive moats and stronger pricing power.
 In theory, that should allow the business to sell products at a higher price, buy supplies at a lower price, and enter new markets and products more effectively.
-Operationally, that likely leads to better cash conversion and higher free cash flow growth.
-From an investment perspective, the return on invested capital (ROIC) is likely healthier than its peers.
+Operationally, that likely leads to better cash conversion and higher free cash flow per share growth.
+From an investment perspective, the return on invested capital (ROIC) is likely higher than its peers.

 Market share movements encapsulate all the underlying aspects above.
-Simple and elegantly effective (as my fellow investor -Ryan Reeves, author of Business Breakdownssummed it up succinctly).
+Simple and elegantly effective (as my fellow investor -Ryan Reeves, author of Business Breakdowns summed it up succinctly).
 Thank you, Ryan 🙏.

 So, join my quest to find and track sleep-well investments!